husarion/static_docs_deprecated/src/core2/tutorials/ros-tutorials/1-ros-introduction.md

 #### Structure of .launch file

-Structure of `.launch` file is defined in a markup language, similar to HTML.
-Every `.launch` file must begin with starting marker: `<launch>` and end with closing one: `<\launch>`.
-Markers defining nodes should be placed between them.
+Structure of `.launch` file is defined in a markup language, derived from XML similarly to HTML.
+Every `.launch` file must begin with opening tag: `<launch>` and end with closing one: `<\launch>`.
+Elements that define nodes should be placed between them.
-You can define node by `node` marker- it’s structure is as follows:
+You can define node by `node` tag - it’s structure is as follows:

 ``` launch
     <node pkg="package_name" type="node" name="id" required="true" output="screen">